-Ramsgate Plan for Neighbourhoods Programme for Ramsgate mailing list
+Ramsgate Plan for Neighbourhoods mailing list

 The government has chosen Ramsgate to receive up to £20 million in funding and support over the next decade, as part of its ‘Plan for Neighbourhoods’ programme.
 The funding is for the whole area of Ramsgate.